 - 1) Adequacy of water supply. - 2) Site design for fire department access in and around structures. - 3) Ability for a safe and efficient fire department response. - 4) Traffic flow and ingress/egress for residents and emergency vehicles. - 5) Site-specific built-in fire protection. - 6) Potential impacts to emergency services and fire department response. - 12.
-That the proposed use would not require a new water system or improvement causing significant adverse effects, either individually or cumulatively, on an affected groundwater basin in Napa County, unless that use would satisfy any of the other criteria specified for approval or waiver of a groundwater permit under Sections 13.15.070 or 13.15.080 of the County Code.
+That in the case of groundwater basins identified as "groundwater deficient areas" under Section 13.15.010, the proposed use would not require a new water system or improvement, or utilized an existing water system causing significant adverse effects, either individually or cumulatively, on an affected said groundwater basin in Napa County, unless that use would satisfy any of the other criteria specified for approval or waiver of a groundwater permit under Sections 13.15.070 or 13.15.080 of the County Code.